-- a) Internal verification is the process by which the provider's assessment processes and procedures related to planning, managing and operationalising all aspects of assessment practices will be internally verified i.e. monitored by the provider itself.2 - b) Internal verification of results for both on and off-the-job will be conducted by the relevant quality assurance staff member within Kerry ETB. - c) Before submitting results, the Provider Programme Leader will: - Collate all the assessment documentation with the teacher/trainer/instructor/tutor associated with off-the-job and with the Authorised Officer for results associated with on-the-job. - Ensure that evidence is available for all modules and assessments, and that this evidence is marked and signed off in accordance with the agreed Assessment Procedures, collated by module and by apprentice surname in alphabetical order. - Forward all assessment documentation to the Quality Assurance Officer who will conduct internal verification of results on a sample basis. - If issues emerge during this sampling process, the Quality Assurance Officer may deem it necessary to sample additional apprentices.
+- a) Internal verification is the process by which the provider's assessment processes and procedures related to planning, managing and operationalising all aspects of assessment practices will be internally verified i.e. monitored by the provider itself. - b) Internal verification of results for both on and off-the-job will be conducted by the relevant quality assurance staff member within Kerry ETB. - c) Before submitting results, the Provider Programme Leader will: - Collate all the assessment documentation with the teacher/trainer/instructor/tutor associated with off-the-job and with the Authorised Officer for results associated with on-the-job. - Ensure that evidence is available for all modules and assessments, and that this evidence is marked and signed off in accordance with the agreed Assessment Procedures, collated by module and by apprentice surname in alphabetical order.

-2 QQI Quality Assuring Assessment Guidelines for Providers (2013, p.24)
+&lt;sup>2 QQI Quality Assuring Assessment Guidelines for Providers (2013, p.24)